myx9090/UdacityDataScienceNanodegreeProject1/README.md

 # Disaster Response Pipeline Project

 ### Instructions:
-0. Please download the compressed file
+0. Please download the compressed file "project1_codes.zip" which includes all python scripts and notebooks.

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database